 - 6. Community Input on Items Not on the Agenda - o See Policy BFB Public Participation at Board Meetings for more information - 7.
-Conflict Disclosure and Consideration of Waivers The School Board will review the disclosures and determine if the transactions or the terms of the contracts are fair, reasonable, and not contrary to the public interest.
-A disclosure submitted for the purpose of notifying the School Board of an interest in a contract will not require Board action.
-(No action required.)
+Conflict Disclosure and Consideration of Waivers The School Board will review the disclosures and determine if the transactions or the terms of the contracts are fair, reasonable, and not contrary to the public interest. - 8.
+CONSENT AGENDA